I was born in Brooklyn, New York on

 Just before going off to Columbia I was offered and accepted an Assistant Professorship in the Economics Department at M.I.T.
 I have never had or wanted any other job.
 M.I.T. hired me primarily to teach courses in statistics and econometrics.
 In the beginning I fully intended to make my career along those lines.
 It did not turn out that way, probably for a geographical reason.
 I was given the office next to Paul Samuelson's.
 Thus began what is now almost 40 years of almost daily conversations about economics, politics, our children, cabbages and kings.
 That has been an immeasurably important part of my professional life.
 I suppose it was inevitable that I should drift back into "straight" economics, where I discovered an instinctive macroeconomist struggling to get out.

 The M.I.T.
 Economics Department has been a wonderful place to teach and work.
 It has provided me - and not only me - with sharp and delightful colleagues, and with a long line of spectacular students.
 I estimate that if I had neglected the students, I could have written 25 percent more scientific papers.
 The choice was easy to make and I do not regret it.

 From Les Prix Nobel.
 The Nobel Prizes 1987, Editor Wilhelm Odelberg, [Nobel Foundation], Stockholm, 1988

-This autobiography/biography was written at the time of the award and later published in the book series Les Prix Nobel/Nobel Lectures.
+This autobiography/biography was written at the time of the award and later published in the book series Les Prix Nobel/Nobel Lectures/The Nobel Prizes.
 The information is sometimes updated with an addendum submitted by the Laureate.Copyright © The Nobel Foundation 1987

 The original autobiography left me teaching at MIT in 1987.
 I retired in 1995, although Samuelson and I still occupy neighboring offices there, and still compare notes.
 By 1995 there was no compulsory retirement age, but I thought the Department would be better off with another young teacher and researcher.